 3. Residence Supervisor & Proctors

-The Residence Supervisor is directly responsible to the Dean of Residence for the communication and enforcement of all rules and regulations in the residence and for the oversight of the four Proctors.
+The Residence Supervisor is directly responsible to the Executive Director for the communication and enforcement of all rules and regulations in the residence and for the oversight of the four Proctors.
 Proctors have jurisdiction throughout the entire residence.
 Each Proctor is responsible for the direct supervision of an assigned house to foster a harmonious, cooperative and academic environment.
 A Proctor has access to all rooms in the house in an emergency.
 If a student has grounds to believe a Proctor has entered a room without cause, the student may appeal to the Residence Supervisor.
 One Proctor is on duty each evening throughout the week and on weekends to lock or unlock doors and to check the residence.

 4. Student Regent